Ameciclo/atlas/apps/docs/README.md

 The documentation app can be deployed as a Docker container.
 The container image is automatically built and pushed to GitHub Container Registry (ghcr.io) when changes are merged to the main branch.

+### CI/CD Integration

+The CI/CD pipeline automatically:

+1. Detects changes to the docs app or any API specs
+2. Generates updated OpenAPI specifications
+3. Builds a new Docker image with the latest specs
+4. Pushes the image to GitHub Container Registry
+5. Tags the image with the commit SHA and 'latest'

 ### Running with Docker

 To run the documentation app using Docker: